soulwing/tnm4j/README.md

 be among the objects retrieved from the table.
 Tnm4j interprets the object identifiers returned from the first retrieved column value using the MIB to provide the corresponding index object values.

+The `Varbind` objects for each of any table object's indexes can also be retrieved using `Varbind.getIndexes`.
+This method returns an empty array for an object that was not retrieved from a conceptual table.

 Architecture